 In polycythemia vera, the excess of red blood cells increases the volume of blood and makes it thicker, so that it flows less easily through small blood vessels.

 Polycythemia vera occurs in about 2 in every 100,000 people.
 The average age at which the disorder is diagnosed is 60, but it also occurs in people younger than 40.
 More men than women develop polycythemia vera over age 60, but more women than men develop the disease under age 40.

 More than 95% of people with polycythemia vera have a mutation in the JAK2 gene.
 This mutation causes excess blood cell production.

 In addition, mutations in the calreticulin gene (CALR) and other genes have been found in some people with polycythemia vera.
-These mutations lead to sustained activation of JAK2 kinase, which causes excess red blood cell production.
+These mutations lead to sustained activation of JAK2 kinase, the enzyme that causes excess red blood cell production.

 Blood cells are normally produced in the bone marrow.
 Sometimes the spleen and liver also start producing blood cells.
-Eventually, in a small percentage of people, the bone marrow develops myelofibrosis with scarring and is less able to produce blood cells.
+Eventually, in a small percentage of people, the bone marrow develops myelofibrosis Myelofibrosis Myelofibrosis is a disorder in which fibrous tissue in the bone marrow replaces the blood-producing cells, resulting in abnormally shaped red blood cells, anemia, and an enlarged spleen.
+Myelofibrosis... read more with scarring and is less able to produce blood cells.